-With B2B buyers getting 60% of the way through the decision making process before engaging with a business, it is vital to cut through and make contact before you’ve been discounted!
+B2B buyers are getting 60% of the way through the decision making process before engaging with a business.
+It’s vital to cut through and make contact before you’ve been discounted!

-Traditionally this was always done via direct mail, with marketers crafting print sales material to be distributed right to the buyer’s desk.
-However, just when Direct Mail was starting to become more targeted, personalised, and effective the recession hit, and everyone jumped on the email bandwagon.
-It was cheaper, easier and seemed to have much more potential.
-With email, businesses could easily set up campaigns which could be distributed to a wide audience for a relatively low cost.
+Traditionally this was always done via direct mail, with marketers crafting print sales material and sending it right to the buyer’s desk.
+However, just when Direct Mail was starting to become more targeted, personalised, and effective the recession hit.
+This made everyone jump on the email bandwagon.
+It was cheaper, easier and was appearing to have much more potential.
+With email marketing, businesses could easily set up campaigns for a wide audience for a relatively low cost.
 People were finding elements of telemarketing rather intrusive, and email seemed to tick all of the boxes for B2B marketers.

 Getting Past the DMU

-As you can imagine, all of these people involved in a purchasing decision are likely to all make decisions in different ways.
-They will have different ideas, concerns and considerations when it comes to spending budget (and probably a list of preferred suppliers too!)
-In other words, you need to treat each of them as an individual and work towards creating tailored, relevant and targeted messages that are able to cut through and catch each of their attention if you’re to be successful.
+As you can imagine, all of these people involved in a purchasing decision are likely to all make decisions differently.
+They will have different ideas, concerns and considerations when it comes to spending budget.
+They may also have a list of favourite suppliers too.
+In other words, you need to be treating each of them as an individual and work towards creating tailored, relevant and targeted messages.
+This is what will create cut through and catch each of their attention – helping you to be successful.

-Email is not a tool to be considered in isolation.
-When used properly, email marketing can be incredibly successful, playing a key part in the broader marketing mix – The power to gain access to people’s exact response to your marketing material should not be overlooked either.
-It’s all about determining how, and at what level, your prospects and customers are ready to be engaged with and how people prefer to do business.
+Email is not a tool to consider in isolation.
+When used properly, email marketing can be incredibly successful, playing a key part in the broader marketing mix.
+The power to gain access to people’s exact response to your marketing material should not be overlooked either.
+It’s all about determining how, and at what level, your prospects and customers are ready to engage and how people prefer to do business.
 In other words, insight.

 If you’d like to hear more about how you can use insight to drive email campaigns or marketing material in general then contact us!